 Yes, courage and vision is desperately needed when one recognizes the current condition of aging out orphans in this world.
 And if Mandela is right about society, there are a lot of nations whose aging-out orphan treatment and policies (or lack therof), reveal an immediate need for a trip to the emergency room.

 (indicate) a dire (immediate) need for an immediate emergency room trip.

-Background/
+Background

 For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 Jeremiah 29:11